requarks/wiki-docs/dev.md

 Any changes made to the server files will automatically trigger a server restart.
 You can also force a restart by typing `rs` in the terminal followed by **Enter**.

 To stop the development server, use **CTRL-C** until the process exits.

+# Official Builds

+Because the master branch contains pre-release code, it is not recommended to build directly from the source code.
+Doing so will result in a red warning banner being displayed during setup and in the header on all pages. **You should instead follow the [installation instructions](/install).**

+A reproducable build process is however documented [here](/dev/build-process) should you want to build it yourself **from a production release tag**.

 ![](https://a.icons8.com/mZbXwZWa/PdY3mQ/svg.svg){.align-abstopright}